Spacecraft carrying Russian humanoid robot docks at ISS

 In 2013, Japan sent up a small robot called Kirobo along with the ISS's first Japanese space commander.
 Developed with Toyota, it was able to hold conversations - albeit only in Japanese.

-The International Space Station has been orbiting Earth at about 28,000 kmh since 1998.
+The International Space Station has been orbiting Earth at about 28,000 kilometres per hour (17,000 miles per hour) since 1998.
+AFP